mwmdev/neuma/README.md

 ### Dependencies

-Make sure the following packages are installed on your system:
+Make sure a recent version of the following packages are installed on your system:

-`git python3 python3-pip python3-virtualenv portaudio19-dev`
+`git python python-pip python-virtualenv portaudio19-dev`

 ### One line install script